AlucardDos/MiniScripts/README.md

 # MiniScripts
-There I will upload my mini-scripts to download they on termux
+There I will practic programming